Blog Tools

 It's possible that the PRC economy might not survive a protracted shooting war, or even economic sanctions involving the US and one or more other Western nations that go on for any length of time.
 Sanctions might cause the Chinese to default on contracts, and causing worse economic damage to the mainland in a cascading pattern.

-In short, if we stop buying their crap, er, merchandise, the Communist Chinese could go broke in relatively little time.
+In short, if we stop buying their merchandise, the Communist Chinese could go broke in relatively little time.

 Whether this would destroy or cement the Chinese Communist Party's hold on the people of the mainland is unclear; it's highly doubtful that following their "24-character strategy," any Chinese government would invade Taiwan or pursue similar aggressive actions without having cast itself as the injured party to the Chinese people.
 Any economic damage to the Chinese might then be usable as justification for hardening of the government's stance toward both Taiwan and any of her supporters.